Safety Officers

 NRTA-approved set safety across Chinese productions

-Here is how the work shapes up.
-Film production safety in China is ruled by the Work Safety Law of the PRC (安全生产法).
-The Labor Law of the PRC, enforced through the Ministry of Emergency Management and its provincial Work Safety Supervision Bureaus, with Work Injury Insurance (工伤保险) sign-ups required for all Chinese crew on set under the social insurance (社保) framework.
+Film safety in China runs on the Work Safety Law of the PRC (安全生产法) and the Labor Law of the PRC.
+The Ministry of Emergency Management enforces them through its provincial Work Safety Supervision Bureaus.
+Every Chinese crew member on set must sign up for Work Injury Insurance (工伤保险) under the social insurance (社保) framework.

-Here is how this works in practice.
-The safety officers on our roster hold the NRTA-OK'd certifications needed for foreign shoots shooting under Sino-foreign co-production and helped-production frameworks, alongside film-specific stunt and pyrotechnic credentials, BLS-level first-aid validated by the Chinese Red Cross (中国红十字会), and the extra altitude and confined-space modules needed for shoots that move onto the Tibetan plateau above 3,400 metres where HACE and HAPE risk become operational concerns.
+The safety officers on our roster hold the NRTA-approved certifications that foreign shoots need under Sino-foreign co-production and assisted-production frameworks.
+They also carry film-specific stunt and pyrotechnic credentials plus BLS-level first aid checked by the Chinese Red Cross (中国红十字会).
+For shoots on the Tibetan plateau above 3,400 metres, they add altitude and confined-space modules, since HACE and HAPE become real dangers up there.

-Here is how it adds up.
-The picture on the ground is more specific.
-They write risk assessments for each sequence in advance of shooting, file the safety method statements that the Ministry of Emergency Management needs for stunts and special effects, and interface with provincial safety inspectors during pre-production walkthroughs at Hengdian World Studios, Qingdao Oriental Movie Metropolis, the China Film Group facilities in Huairou, the Shanghai Film Studios complex and the Pearl River Delta sound stages servicing Guangzhou and Shenzhen.
+Our officers write a risk check for each scene before the shoot.
+They file the safety method statements that the Ministry of Emergency Management needs for stunts and special effects.
+They also walk pre-production sites with regional inspectors at Hengdian World Studios, Qingdao Oriental Movie Metropolis, the China Film Group facilities in Huairou, the Shanghai Film Studios complex, and the Pearl River Delta sound stages that serve Guangzhou and Shenzhen.

-Here is the run-down.
-On set, our Chinese safety officers run pre-shoot location surveys, brief cast and crew in Mandarin and English at the start of each shooting day, monitor stunt and pyrotechnic work alongside the stunt coordinator under the Ministry of Public Security protocols needed for fire effects in China, supervise wire-work sequences common in Chinese martial-arts and wuxia shoots, manage the Beijing winter PM2.5 envelope with right respirator protocols when AQI rises above operational thresholds, and run the heat-stress and hydration protocols that summer shoots in Hainan, Yunnan, Guangdong and the Sichuan basin routinely demand.
+On set, our Chinese safety officers run pre-shoot location surveys and brief cast and crew in Mandarin and English at the start of each day.
+They watch stunt and pyrotechnic work with the stunt coordinator under the Ministry of Public Security rules required for fire effects in China.
+They also oversee the wire-work scenes common in Chinese martial-arts and wuxia films.
+In Beijing winters, they manage the PM2.5 haze with the right respirator masks when AQI climbs above safe levels.
+Summer shoots in Hainan, Yunnan, Guangdong, and the Sichuan basin get the heat-stress and hydration plans they need.

-A few details matter here.
-They handle Work Injury Insurance incident reporting when needed, set up with the local 120 emergency service and Chinese Red Cross ambulance standby, liaise with the Public Security Bureau and traffic police for road closures and crowd safety, and produce bilingual safety forms in simplified Chinese and English that satisfies both NRTA regulators and the global shoots insurers underwriting the project.
-We match safety officers based on the specific hazards in the script — wire stunts, water, fire, cars, altitude work in Tibet, tropical-heat envelopes in Hainan.
-And keep deputies on standby so multi-unit Chinese shoots keep unbroken safety coverage.
+Our officers file Work Injury Insurance incident reports when needed and set up the local 120 emergency service with Chinese Red Cross ambulance standby.
+They work with the Public Security Bureau and traffic police on road closures and crowd safety.
+They also produce bilingual safety forms in simplified Chinese and English that satisfy both NRTA regulators and the global insurers backing the project.
+We match each safety officer to the script's hazards — wire stunts, water, fire, cars, altitude work in Tibet, and tropical heat in Hainan.
+Deputies stay on standby so multi-unit Chinese shoots never lose safety cover.

 ACT 03